What Is Kubernetes Deployment?

 How does a Kubernetes deployment work?

-To deploy a new version of a container, you create a new configuration file that specifies the container image and replication requirements and apply it the cluster.
+To deploy a new version of a container, you create a new configuration file that specifies the container image and replication requirements and apply it to the cluster.
 Kubernetes then implements the changes required to match the specification.

 How do I access Kubernetes deployment?